 Niraparib, formerly known as MK-4827, is an orally active and potent poly (ADP-ribose) polymerase, or PARP, inhibitor.
 A Phase 1/2 monotherapy study has been completed in more than 100 patients with advanced solid tumors.
-Based upon the results of the Phase 1/2 study and published data from other trials of PARP inhibitors, TESARO is evaluating niraparib at a dose of 300 milligrams once daily in each of two Phase 3 studies as a maintenance therapy in patients with platinum sensitive ovarian cancer and in germline BRCA breast cancer.
+Based upon the results of the Phase 1/2 study and published data from other trials of PARP inhibitors, TESARO is evaluating niraparib at a dose of 300 milligrams once daily in two Phase 3 studies.

 Mechanism of Action

 PARP is a family of proteins involved in many functions in a cell, including DNA repair, gene expression, cell cycle control, intracellular trafficking and energy metabolism.
 PARP proteins play key roles in single strand break repair through the base excision repair pathway.